 Following the vision of the Comprehensive Plan, zoning provides the legal framework for land governance.
-Each zone within a zoning ordinance states design requirements that govern development.
-There are a number of traditional zoning requirements that can be used in adaptation efforts to sea level rise.
+Each zone within a zoning ordinance states design requirements that dictate development.
+There are a number of traditional zoning requirements that can be used to encourage and implement adaptation to sea level rise.

-Zoning can shift development away from sensitive areas & preserve ecological functions of open space, limit the density of development within the floodplain, & ensure new construction is sited to minimize risk to increased sea level rise.
+Zoning can shift development away from sensitive areas & preserve ecological functions of open space, limit the density of development within the floodplain, & ensure new construction and redevelopment is sited to minimize risk and vulnerability to recurrent flooding and other SLR impacts.

 Norfolk is undertaking a comprehensive rewrite of the code, with the goal of creating the most resilient ordinance in the nation.
 The draft: shapes future development by identifying “safe growth” areas where capital improvements are prioritized; includes more efficient building process; promotes green infrastructure in vulnerable areas; strengthens tree protection & open space requirements; & requires consideration of SLR in development proposal review.

 James City County has a number of zoning districts including Planned Unit of Development (PUD) and Cluster Overlay that enable developers to earn density bonuses for development plans that use LID/green infrastructure stormwater management practices, prioritize conservation areas adjacent to floodplains, implement watershed or greenway master plans, etc.